TPZ-CORE/tpz_core/README.md

 ## Disclaimer and Credits

-- @Credits to VORP-CORE for the logic of Server & Client Callbacks.
+Credits to VORP-CORE for the logic of Server & Client Callbacks.
-- @Credits to REDEM:RP for useful native and clothing functions.
+Credits to REDEM:RP for useful native and clothing functions.